-The composite inception date and the composite creation date of the Government Pension Fund Global (ex. real estate until end of 2016) are both 31 December 1997.
+The composite inception date and the composite creation date of the Government Pension Fund Global ex. real estate through the end of 2016 composite are both 31 December 1997.

 Norges Bank Investment Management manages the Pension Fund on behalf of the Ministry of Finance.
-The Government Pension Fund Global (ex. real estate until end of 2016) composite is from 2017 onwards the same as the Government Pension Fund Global composite.
 The fund is invested in three asset classes: equity, fixed income and real estate.
-However, before 2017 it excluded the real estate investments because those investments were not part of the assets that were compared with the benchmark assigned by the Ministry of Finance.
+The Government Pension Fund Global ex. real estate through the end of 2016 composite is from 2017 onwards the same as the Government Pension Fund Global composite.
+However, before 2017 the composite excluded the real estate investments because those investments were not part of the assets that were compared with the benchmark assigned by the Ministry of Finance.

 Since 1 January 2017, all the fund's investments, including the real estate investments, are measured against the assigned equity and fixed-income benchmark, and the strategic weights for the benchmark assigned by the Ministry of Finance were amended to 62.5 percent equity and 37.5 percent fixed income.
-From the same date, it is up to Norges Bank Investment Management to decide whether and how much to invest in unlisted real estate, within a limit of 7 percent of the fund.
-In a subsequent update to the mandate on 30 June 2017, the Ministry of Finance set a target for eventually moving the strategic benchmark weights to 70 percent for equity and 30 percent for fixed income.
+It is up to Norges Bank Investment Management to decide whether and how much to invest in unlisted real estate, within a limit of 7 percent of the fund.
+On 1 May 2019, the strategic benchmark weights were amended to 70 percent for equity and 30 percent for fixed income.